Presidency of John F. Kennedy: The Cold War and flexible response

 Kennedy's foreign policy was dominated by American confrontations with the Soviet Union, manifested by proxy contests in the global state of tension known as the Cold War.
-Like his predecessors, Kennedy adopted the policy of containment, which sought to stop the spread of Communism.
+Like his predecessors, Kennedy adopted the policy of containment, which sought to stop the spread of communism.
 President Eisenhower's New Look policy had emphasized the use of nuclear weapons to deter the threat of Soviet aggression.
+By 1960, however, public opinion was turning against New Look because it was not effective in stemming communist-inspired Third World revolutions.
 Fearful of the possibility of a global nuclear war, Kennedy implemented a new strategy known as flexible response.
 This strategy relied on conventional arms to achieve limited goals.
 As part of this policy, Kennedy expanded the United States special operations forces, elite military units that could fight unconventionally in various conflicts.
 Kennedy hoped that the flexible response strategy would allow the U.S. to counter Soviet influence without resorting to war.
 At the same time, he ordered a massive build-up of the nuclear arsenal to establish superiority over the Soviet Union.

 In pursuing this military build-up, Kennedy shifted away from Eisenhower's deep concern for budget deficits caused by military spending.
 In contrast to Eisenhower's warning about the perils of the military-industrial complex, Kennedy focused on rearmament.
 From 1961 to 1964 the number of nuclear weapons increased by 50 percent, as did the number of B-52 bombers to deliver them.
 The new ICBM force grew from 63 intercontinental ballistic missiles to 424.
 He authorized 23 new Polaris submarines, each of which carried 16 nuclear missiles.
 Meanwhile, he called on cities to prepare fallout shelters for nuclear war.

+In January 1961, Soviet Premier Nikita Khrushchev declared his support for wars of national liberation.
+Kennedy interpreted this step as a direct threat to the "free world."